archivesspace/archivesspace/DOCKER_DEV.md

 8. run the individual command to start the front end only: `./build/run frontend:devserver`

 # How to use demo data in dev
-1. Copy the demo db into the db docker container: `docker cp demo.sql archivesspace_db_1:/`
+1. Copy the demo db into the db docker container: `docker cp demo.sql archivesspace_db_1:/` or `docker cp demo.sql archivesspace-db-1:/` depending on the name of your docker container
+  - run `docker ps` to see the name of your db container
 2. bash into the container for db: `docker-compose exec db sh`
 3. import the database: `mysql -p archivesspace < demo.sql`
 4. password is 123456